Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/README.md

 1. Log into the Microsoft Fabric portal and switch to the Data Engineering experience and click **Import notebook**![Import Notebook](images/datascience-import-1.jpg)
 1. Select upload and choose all of the 3 notebooks to your Fabric Workspace. ![downloaded.](images/datascience-import-2.jpg)

-## Create the Pipeline to load data from World Wide Importers to Fabric Lakehouse
+## Create Pipelines to Load Data from World Wide Importers to Fabric Lakehouse

 ### Instructions for building the Data Pipelines
 From this point forward, the instructions will be an exercise of creating pipelines, adding activities and configuring the settings for each activity.
 The configurations for each activity are in a table that allows you to copy and paste values into each activity.
 It is important to copy the text exactly as is to avoid errors in scripts or subsequent activities.
 Here's a couple of examples: